TelekomCloud/i18n-test/doc/myguide/source/intro.rst

 Intro
 =====

-Here is a solution described as :ref:`Sphinx <sphinx:examples>` how to reach a multi-language documentation service.
+Here is a mega solution described as :ref:`Sphinx <sphinx:examples>` how to reach a multi-language documentation service.

 Why Sphinx?
 ===========
-Sphinx is used to document :ref:`Python <python:functions>`.
+Sphinx is used to do document :ref:`Python <python:functions>`.
 Documentation strings from Python modules are fetched and Sphinx will generate documentation from that.